adamjcampbell/20-games-challenge/1-pong/pong.md

 - [ ] Add a menu and allow the player to reset the game.
 - [ ] Add some basic sounds.
 Play a sound every time the ball collides with something, and every time a player scores.

+### Custom goals:
+- [ ] Implement more acurate bounce math
+- [ ] Move to checking if there will be collision on the next frame